Anatomiclab/GastroFLOW/README.md

 * **report_pos_.csv**: *.csv* file which contains the Slides model predict positive.

 * **requireTile_.csv**: *.csv* file which contains the Slides model predict negative.

+After generate the predicted result, to generate the triage list of result, please follow the section **Post Processing**.